magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-use-gateway-rpc-methods.md

 {:toc}

-This guide explains how to use RPC API in ThingsBoard IoT Gateway.
+This guide explains how to use RPC API in IoT Hub IoT Gateway.

 For the purpose of this tutorial, you need:
-1. Locally installed instance of ThingsBoard platform (In case you are new with ThingsBoard [use this 'how to install' documentation](/docs/user-guide/install/installation-options/)).
+1. Locally installed instance of IoT Hub platform (In case you are new with IoT Hub [use this 'how to install' documentation](/docs/user-guide/install/installation-options/)).
-2. [Installed](/docs/iot-gateway/installation/) and [configured](/docs/iot-gateway/configuration/) ThingsBoard IoT Gateway.
+2. [Installed](/docs/iot-gateway/installation/) and [configured](/docs/iot-gateway/configuration/) IoT Hub IoT Gateway.

 ## Step 1.
-Create a dashboard to use RPC API in ThingsBoard IoT Gateway
+Create a dashboard to use RPC API in IoT Hub IoT Gateway

 To use the debug terminal we have to add **RPC debug terminal** widget from **Control widget** bundle.<br>
 To do this we use following steps: